 The project was largely curated by the beloved politician Davíð Oddsson, during his term as mayor of Reykjavík.

-Perlan has long been home to a viewing platform, restaurant and cafe, but more recently has become an educational site, boasting many exhibitions and displays.
+Perlan has long been home to a viewing platform, restaurant, and cafe, but more recently has become an educational site, boasting many exhibitions and displays.

 Since the Glacier Exhibition of Iceland, several more projects have been unveiled.
 Particularly of note is Áróra, the world’s first interactive planetarium film.
-A beautiful show that was compiled by some of the nation’s most celebrated photographers, writers and musicians, Áróra encourages its guests to dance as part of the piece and to choreograph their own Northern Lights experience.
+A beautiful show that was compiled by some of the nation’s most celebrated photographers, writers, and musicians, Áróra encourages its guests to dance as part of the piece and choreograph their own Northern Lights experience.

 The planetarium also educates guests on what creates this incredible phenomenon, and the stories people across the world had devised throughout history as a way to explain them.

-This is part of the ‘Wonders of Iceland’ exhibition, which also includes a cinematic display of the country’s underwater world and a wealth of displays about Iceland’s geology, such as its volcanoes, tectonic plates, geothermal sites and earthquakes.
+This is part of the ‘Wonders of Iceland’ exhibition, which also includes a cinematic display of the country’s underwater world and a wealth of displays about Iceland’s geology, such as its volcanoes, tectonic plates, and geothermal sites and earthquakes.

 Furthermore, Perlan has an exhibition called ‘Water in Icelandic Nature’, which discusses everything about how water defines this country, from its weather patterns to its natural features, its wildlife to its chemistry.
-It uses cutting edge technology and interactive displays to bring these concepts to life.
+It uses cutting-edge technology and interactive displays to bring these concepts to life.